Randhum/MusicPlayer/README.md

 **Requirements for Bluetooth audio:**
 - BlueZ daemon running (`systemctl start bluetooth`)
+- GStreamer BlueZ plugin (recommended): `media-plugins/gst-plugins-bluez`
+  - Provides native GStreamer integration with BlueZ D-Bus for A2DP audio
+  - Automatically handles audio routing when devices connect
-- PipeWire or PulseAudio running for audio routing
+- Alternative: PipeWire or PulseAudio for audio routing (if GStreamer BlueZ plugin not available)
 - Bluetooth adapter that supports A2DP sink profile

+**Bluetooth Implementation:**
+- Uses BlueZ D-Bus API for device management (pairing, connection, discovery)
+- Prefers GStreamer BlueZ plugin for audio streaming when available
+- Falls back to PipeWire/PulseAudio routing if GStreamer plugin not installed
+- All Bluetooth operations use the official BlueZ library via D-Bus

 ## Project Structure